440 Huntington Avenue

 - MS in Artificial Intelligence, Heriot-Watt University – UK

 - BTech in Information Technology, Anna University – India

-Pratheep Kumar Paranthaman is a Postdoctoral Research Associate working in CCIS under the supervision of Prof. Seth Cooper.
+Pratheep Kumar Paranthaman is a Postdoctoral Researcher and Lecturer working in Khoury College of Computer Sciences.
 Pratheep is currently working in the Games User Research domain to explore the insights of the player experience in games.
 Pratheep earned his Ph.D. from University of Genoa, Italy.
-During his PhD research phase, he investigated the impacts of Serious Games in automotive sector, and he was also associated with an Industrial European Union (EU–FP7) project on safe and collaborative Transportation.
-He completed his Masters Degree in Artificial Intelligence from Heriot-Watt University, U.K., where his research and analysis focused on Human-Robot Interaction.
-Pratheep has a wide range of research interests in Artificial Intelligence, Serious Games, Human-Computer Interaction, and User Interface Design, but he has always had special interest in the game development process, and is looking forward to expanding his research in Applied Games and Games User Research.
+During his Ph.D. research phase, he investigated the impacts of Serious Games in automotive sector, and he was also associated with an Industrial European Union (EU–FP7) project on safe and collaborative Transportation.
+He completed his Masters Degree in Artificial Intelligence from Heriot-Watt University, U.K., where his research and analyses focused on Human-Robot Interaction.
+Pratheep has a wide range of research interests ranging from Artificial Intelligence, to serious games, but he has always had special interest in the game development process and is looking forward to expanding his research in Applied Games and Games User Research.

 - Hometown: Chennai, India

 What are the specific areas of your graduate education?